 People can jump in seamlessly across time zones.
 Discourse notifications alert us of incoming requests.
 We can tag people in when we need them, assign team members when a task needs to be completed, bookmark messages for follow up, set topic timers to nudge people and we can use whisper topics to support each other, make notes and troubleshoot as a team.

-Discourse Presence means that we don’t accidentally reply to someone at the same time.
+- The "someone is typing" feature means that we don’t accidentally reply to someone at the same time.

 Tip: Edit the post titles so that the message is identifiable by everyone at a glance.